AntoineWtz/snake-game/README.md

 # Snake Game

 Here's a little snake game built in React.
+Use the arrow keys to move the snake and eat the food.

 ## Demo